walter-a-jablonowski/homepage/src/ai_TRANSCRIPTION_FINDINGS.md

 According to the official documentation:
 > "The transcription language is inferred from the model's response."

 The API automatically detects the language being spoken.
 The language information may be included in the transcription object metadata.
+2512 has transcription only

 ---